top of page

 Documenting species and behaviour only answers part of the question, if you want to know what whales are doing when boats are not around, you need to employ some creative techniques.
 That's where telemetry comes in.
 Telemetry is basically a fancy word for attaching little gadgets that track where animals go and what they do.

-As part of Elding’s research program, we began fine scale telemetry research in the summer of 2015.
-Fine scale telemetry is sort of like a Fitbit for whales.
-We attach a small device with suction cups that logs everything the whale does.
+As part of Elding’s research program, we began fine scale telemetry research in the summer of 2015 and in 2016 we added satellite telemetry.
+With fine scale telemetry we attach a small device with suction cups that logs everything the whale does.
 When the device pops off, we can analyze how the animal behaves when we can no longer view it with our eyes.
+While satellite telemetry can tell us what areas of the bay are important - if the whales our business depends on are at risk of being harpooned by whalers, and it can shed light into the little known migratory behaviour of whales.

-In April 2017 "our" tagged Basking shark 'Dimples' seems to have travelled quite a distance since September 2016.
-Looks like it's slowly making its way back to Iceland after spending the winter in warmer waters!
+Back in September 2016 we tagged a Basking shark called 'Dimples' - it seemed to have travelled quite a distance since we last saw it, and in April the following year it looked like it was slowly making its way back to Iceland after spending the winter in warmer waters!

 bottom of page